yashu1wwww/Instagram-auto-likes-and-comments-to-account/README.md

 change 16 line & 17 with username & password and 21 line with your targeted instagram url....

-#here i added upto 25 posts auto likes & comments if you want another 25 posts auto likes & comments means then copy line from 35 to 282 and paste in 283 line(open notepad ++ for no line)

 Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter lc.py or double click on lc.py or you can rename the file and run

 👉Note:-